benroberts999/ampsci/doc/ampsci_input.md

   // to enforce the non-relativistic limit (c->infinity => alpha->0), or
   // calculate sensitivity to variation of alpha.
 [1.0] varAlpha2;
-  // Optional label for output identity - for destinguishing outputs with
+  // Optional label for output identity - for distinguishing outputs with
   // different parameters
   run_label;
 }